Newcastle Flyer

-The Newcastle Flyer was an Australian passenger express train that operated from November 1929 until April 1988 connecting New South Wales' two largest cities, Sydney and Newcastle.
+The Newcastle Flyer was an Australian passenger express train service connecting New South Wales' two largest cities, Sydney and Newcastle.
+The name was originally used from November 1929 until April 1988.

 Early history

-On 1 May 1889 the first trains began running between Sydney and Newcastle.
+On 1 May 1889, the first trains began running between Sydney and Newcastle.
 However, it was not until November 1929, with the pending completion of the Pacific Highway, that a premier express service was introduced.
 Two trains named the Inter City Express and the Northern Commercial Limited were introduced taking 2 hours 45 minutes to cover the 168 kilometres.
 These were hauled by a selected group of 32 class locomotives.
-The newly refurbished L type carriages were painted in a dedicated red and cream livery and from 1933 the locomotives maroon.
+The newly refurbished L type carriages were painted in a dedicated red and cream livery and from 1933, the locomotives were painted maroon.

 The 36 class hauled trains

-In late 1934 brand new 36 class locomotives were introduced along with refurbished Pullman carriages.
-In September 1936 the Northern Commercial Limited was renamed the Newcastle Express and in April 1937 the first non-stop service was introduced with a journey time of 2 hours 20 minutes.
-In April 1939 brand new NCR rolling stock was introduced.
+In late 1934, brand new 36 class locomotives were introduced along with refurbished Pullman carriages.
+In September 1936, the Northern Commercial Limited was renamed the Newcastle Express and in April 1937, the first non-stop service was introduced with a journey time of 2 hours 20 minutes.
+In April 1939, brand new NCR rolling stock was introduced.
 A coal miners strike saw Silver City Comet diesel rolling stock operate the services in 1940.